When you join a fishing club, you have the chance to meet people who are just as passionate about fishing as you are.

 Despite the pandemic, the number of people going fishing has increased exponentially, with nearly 55 million Americans fishing during 2020, which is the highest number in over a decade, and more than 4 million people trying fishing for the first time.
 These numbers are expected to grow in many parts of the world, such as the UK for example, where license sales have increased by 17% in 2020, and in Denmark, which saw an increase in license sales by 20% over 2019.

-An all-around challenge
+An all-around vision

 The identity aims to bring all kinds of anglers together, from the dynamic logo to its applications.
 The brand's modern approach helps to create an inclusive experience for every fishing enthusiast.